 A really cool aspect of traveling in an RV is the ability to be self-sufficient.
 With an onboard generator you can generate your own electricity when you need it.
 Like any other engine though, your Onan generator requires routine maintenance and attention.

 1. Run the generator at least once a month

 A healthy generator is one that gets regular exercise.
-Sound familiar?
 Whether you use your generator or not, you should start it up periodically and let it run with an electrical load on it.
 I run my generator for about an hour each month.
-While running, I'll turn on my A/C and electric water heater.
-When you run your generator it circulates your oil, lubricates the components.
+While running, I’ll turn on my A/C and electric water heater.
+When you run your generator it circulates your oil and lubricates the components.
 It also gives you confidence knowing that it will fire up when you need it.

 2. Change the oil at least once a year

 The Onan generator manual recommends changing the oil each year or every 100 hours of use.
-Changing the oil is pretty straight forward and takes less than an hour.
-If you've changed oil on a car or lawn mower, then this will be pretty straight forward.
+Changing the oil is not difficult and takes less than an hour.
+If you’ve changed oil on a car or lawn mower, then you will a familiar process for you.
 Just make sure you have the right tools and materials before you start.
 Click below to watch my video and see how easy it is.

 Please not that there is no oil filter on my MicroQuiet 4000 generator.
 Other models do have oil filters that will need to be changed, so review the manual for your model before taking on this project.